1kmHQ/Book/08-hundred-year-plan.md

 ---

+*Chapter 7 established our principles — how we make decisions.
+But decisions serve a direction.
+This chapter answers: where are we going?
+Not next quarter, but next century.
+What would it look like to succeed on a generational timescale?*

+---

 ## The Second Richest Man in Madurai

 There's a saying in Tamil Nadu: *"Madurai-la second richest aalu yaaru?
 Meenakshi Amman kovil."* (Who's the second richest in Madurai?
 The Meenakshi Temple.)